 - For super sweaty or super humid environments, Tite Grip is great because it has an antiperspirant in it.
 Dry hands is great for combination skin and environments that have drastic changes from hot to cold, but performs better in more humid environments.

 - The Lupit Pad is similar to rosin without the mess and has a distinctly different tack in comparison to the other creams and powders.
 The Lupit Grip Pad is my personal favorite and use it every time I pole dance.
 Great for ALL skin types and environments and is unique because one side of the grip pad acts like a dance pole cleaner.
-Keeping a clean pole is also essential to getting a good grip while dancing – beginners often neglect the importance of this.
+Learning the proper way to keep a clean pole is also essential to getting a good grip while dancing – beginners often neglect the importance of this.

 - Mix It Up: Get more than one grip aid and combine them together.
 Nobody made a rule saying you had to only use one!
 We are all unique little loving beings with our own little environments.
 Don’t be afraid to combine things and experiment to find your own groove.